MicrosoftDocs/msteams-docs/msteams-platform/resources/troubleshoot.md

 > [!NOTE]
 > We require all authentication flow to start and end on your domain, which must be listed in the `validDomains` object in your manifest.

-For more information about authentication, see [Authenticate a user](~/concepts/authentication/authentication.md).
+For more information about authentication, see [authenticate a user](~/concepts/authentication/authentication.md).

 ### Static tabs not showing up